agile-students-fall2025/2-git-practice-haroonshafi/README.md

 ### Comment by Haider Asif

-I have been looking into designing SaaS apps myself, so this was really helpful in terms of teaching me what practices work best in this field.
+I have recently been looking into designing SaaS apps myself, so this was really helpful in terms of teaching me what practices work best in this field.